ebaauw/homebridge-zp/README.md

 Note that `Bass`, `Treble`, and `Loudness` are custom characteristics.
 They might not be supported by all HomeKit apps, see **Caveats** below.

 When grouping zones from the Sonos app, homebridge-zp sets the *Speakers* `On` characteristic for a zone in a multi-zone group and clears it for a zone in a standalone group.
 When setting the *Speakers* `On` from HomeKit, that zone will join the (first) existing multi-zone Sonos group.
 When no multi-zone Sonos group yet exists, the zone is designated as coordinator for a future multi-zone group.
 When `On` is cleared from HomeKit, the zone leaves its current group, forming a standalone group.
 Note that when the coordinator leaves the group, the music to the other zones in that group is briefly interrupted, as the new coordinator assumes its role.

-### AirTunes
-The latest beta version of homebridge-zp includes a port of [Airsonos](https://github.com/stephen/airsonos), see the [release notes](https://github.com/ebaauw/homebridge-zp/releases).
-By specifying `"airtunes": true` in config.json, homebridge-zp creates an AirTunes speaker for each non-member zone (standalone zones and group coordinators).
-The AirTunes speaker disappears when a zone joins a group as member, and re-appears when the zone leaves or inherits the group.
-Behind each AirTunes speaker is a local Internet radio station, that re-broadcasts the music sent to the speaker.

-When an iOS or macOS app or iTunes plays to the AirTunes speaker, homebridge-zp switches the zone to the corresponding _AirTunes_ radio station.
-The zone (group) volume can be controlled from the AirTunes client, and the Sonos app and HomeKit show the track information of the music being played.

-Note that ZonePlayers buffer radio station broadcasts, causing a few seconds delay between the AirTunes client and the actual sound.

 ### Installation
 The homebridge-zp plugin obviously needs homebridge, which, in turn needs Node.js.
 I've followed these steps to set it up on my macOS server: